Convert a ColdFusion Query into a JSON Object

-I have used various HTML5 widgets extensively for the last decade and will share the functions that I use to convert ColdFusion objects returned from a database into JSON.
-In this article, I will highlight some of the logic in the code and show you how to use this for a variety of use cases.
+I have used various HTML5 widgets extensively for the last decade and will share the functions I use to convert ColdFusion objects returned from a database into JSON.
+In this article, I will highlight some of the logic in the code and show you how to use this for various use cases.

 What Does This Component Do?

-These functions are a critical component of all of my HTML5 applications.
-These functions will convert both a ColdFusion query as well as a ColdFusion ORM array object into JSON that is passed back to the calling Ajax function.
-Unlike ColdFusion's native JSON functions, this will return the column names in the proper case rather than returning the column names in uppercase.
+These functions are critical components of all of my HTML5 applications.
+They convert both a ColdFusion query and a ColdFusion ORM array object into JSON that is passed back to the calling Ajax function.
+Unlike ColdFusion's native JSON functions, this will return the column names in the proper case rather than in uppercase.

-The function was originally created by Adrian Moreno.
-I modified this function nearly a decade ago and has been in use in several production environments over the last 10 years.
-It is also used extensively in my open-source Galaxie Blog which is an HTML5 application.
-These two functions have been tested thoroughly and have handled server-side data operations on nearly every jQuery-based HTML5 widget that I have used.
+Adrian Moreno created the function.
+I modified it nearly a decade ago, and it has been in use in several production environments over the last ten years.
+It is also used extensively in my open-source Galaxie Blog, which is an HTML5 application.
+These two functions have been tested thoroughly and have handled server-side data operations on nearly every jQuery-based HTML5 widget I have used.

-There may be something in the CF world that is a little more modern than this, however, I have written these functions to handle all of the common use cases that I have found when preparing JSON data.
+There may be something in the CF world that is a little more modern than this.
+However, I have written these functions to handle the everyday use cases I have found when preparing JSON data.
 For example, some widgets want a data handle in the JSON, while others don't.
 These functions have handled all use cases that I have thrown at them when using Kendo UI and have handled other HTML5 libraries, such as jsGrid.
-I have tested a dozen different similar functions and this approach offered the best performance.
+I have tested a dozen similar functions, and this approach offered the best performance.

-I am also using this component extensively in my how-to ColdFusion and Kendo blog series.
-If you are working with Kendo UI while reading this series, please download this component.
+I also use this component extensively in my how-to ColdFusion and Kendo blog series.
+Please download this component if you are working with Kendo UI while reading this series.

 Download the CFJson Component from GitHub

 This component can be found on GitHub at https://github.com/GregoryAlexander77/CfJson.
-It has been tested on ColdFusion 10 all the way through the most modern ColdFusion version, CF2021.
+It has been tested on ColdFusion 10 through the most modern ColdFusion version, CF2021.

 Working with ColdFusion Queries